|Nutrition Facts (per serving)|

-If you happen to have leftovers, they can be turned into soup or another meal over noodles.
-Smoked pork butt is also a good candidate for a slow cooker or pressure cooker if you follow the manufacturer's directions.
+If you have leftovers, they can be turned into soup or another meal over noodles.
+A smoked pork butt is also a good candidate for a slow cooker or pressure cooker if you follow the manufacturer's directions.

-- Halfway through the cooking process (after 1 hour), add the cabbage and peppercorns.
-Bring back to the boil, reduce the heat, and continue to simmer.
+Halfway through the cooking process (after 1 hour), add the cabbage and peppercorns.
+Bring back to a boil, reduce the heat, and continue to simmer.

-- 30 minutes before the cooking time is up, add the whole potatoes.
-Return to the boil, reduce the heat, and continue to simmer, partially covered, until the potatoes and meat are tender.
+About 30 minutes before the cooking time is up, add the whole potatoes.
+Return to a boil, reduce the heat, and continue to simmer, partially covered, until the potatoes and meat are tender.

-- Transfer the meat to a cutting board and slice.
+Transfer the meat to a cutting board and slice.
 Arrange on a platter with cabbage wedges and whole potatoes.
-Save the cooking water to make a sweet-and-sour cabbage soup.

 More Uses for Smoked or Fresh Pork Butt

-There are several recipes that use this particular cut of pork meat, such as glazed smoked pork butt.
+Several recipes use this particular cut of pork meat, such as glazed smoked pork butt.
 A simple glaze made with apricot preserves adds a touch of sweetness to this tender, juicy smoked pork shoulder.
 Enjoy it sliced with potatoes and veggies or shredded for sandwiches.

 And, of course, pork butt is perfect for pulled pork.
-What makes this pulled pork North Carolina-style is the cider-vinegar sauce with crushed red pepper it is basted and served with.
 It makes a great weekend meal with beans, potato salad or fries, and slaw.